OceanDynamicsUConn/GroupManual/README.md

 You are not expected to check your e-mail or slack very often.
 In fact, Cesar recommends that you develop productive e-mail and slack habits, because the kind of work we do requires concentration.
 This e-mail hygiene involves NOT working with your inbox open and de-activating notifications.
 If I need something urgent from you, I will come to your office (if you are working on campus) or call you (if you are working remotely).

-*You are not expected to check your e-mail or slack on weekends an holidays*
+*You are not expected to check your e-mail or slack on weekends and holidays*

 ## Physical and mental health